netxms/netxms-doc/admin/mobile-device-monitoring.rst

 ..
 Used version on wiki:  00:14, 16 February 2013‎ Marco Incalcaterra

-NetXMS has mobile agent for Android devices running version 2.2. and later.
-Currently, a very limited set of info can be monitored and reported to a NetXMS server.
+|product_name| has mobile agent for Android devices running version 2.2. and later.
+Currently,
+a very limited set of info can be monitored and reported to a |product_name| server.

 Metrics
 =======